-People who don’t have COPD are sometimes prescribed anti-anxiety medications, such as Valium or Xanax.
-But these drugs can cause a decreased rate of breathing, which can make COPD worse, and can interact with other medications you use.
-Over time, these medications may cause dependence and addiction problems.
+People who don’t have COPD are sometimes prescribed anti-anxiety medications such as diazepam (Valium) or alprazolam (Xanax).
+However, these drugs can cause a decreased rate of breathing, which can make COPD worse, and can interact with other medications you use.
+Over time, these medications may cause dependence and addiction problems as well.

-You may find relief with a non-addictive anti-anxiety medication doesn't interfere with breathing, such as buspirone.
-Certain antidepressants, like sertraline (Zoloft) and citalopram (Celexa), also reduce anxiety.
+You may find relief with a non-addictive anti-anxiety medication that doesn't interfere with breathing, such as buspirone (BuSpar).
+Certain antidepressants, such as sertraline (Zoloft), paroxetine (Paxil) and citalopram (Celexa), also reduce anxiety.
 Your doctor can help determine what medication will work best for you.

 You can increase the effectiveness of medication by combining it with other methods for reducing anxiety.
-Ask your doctor if they can refer you to a pulmonary rehabilitation program.
+Ask your doctor if he or she can refer you to a pulmonary rehabilitation program.
 These programs provide education about COPD and coping strategies to deal with your anxiety.
 One of the most important things you learn in pulmonary rehabilitation is how to breathe more effectively.

-Breathing techniques, such as pursed lip breathing, can help:
+Breathing techniques, such as pursed lip breathing, can help you:

 - take the work out of breathing